amk079/Spring-AWS-Lambda/README.md

 The article is available here: https://dzone.com/articles/run-code-with-spring-cloud-function-on-aws-lambda

-Running Code With Spring Cloud Function on AWS Lambda Spring Cloud Function is here!
-Let's get a simple function working with the serverless titan that is AWS Lambda and API Gateway. by Gyula Lakatos  ·  Jul.
-22, 17 · Cloud Zone · Tutorial Like (26)
-  Comment (28)
-Save   Tweet  34.38k Views
-Join the DZone community and get the full member experience.
-JOIN FOR FREE Everybody at my workplace knows quite well that I'm a huge fan of both Spring and AWS.
+Everybody at my workplace knows quite well that I'm a huge fan of both Spring and AWS.
 It's hard to disguise when you start to smile with joy every time you read about a new Spring project or an upcoming AWS service.

 The last one of these smiling moments came from the release of Spring Cloud Function.
 It only happened a few days ago, so the experience is super fresh — hopefully not only for me but some of you, too.
 But if somebody missed it, here is a brief summary of what it is good for.